Fact or Myth: Does Soap Expire?

 Liquid soaps, even if they are unopened, among all the different soap types, are the most prone to bacteria.
 The formula separates into layers, chemicals degrade, and it can grow bacteria if the preservatives fail.

-The General Rule: If you find an unopened bar of commercial soap that is 5 years old, it is entirely safe to wash your hands with, it just might feel a bit harsh and refuse to bubble up.
-However, if you find an old bottle of liquid soap or natural artisan soap that smells off, throw it away to avoid skin irritation.
+| If you find an unopened bar of commercial soap that is 5 years old, it is entirely safe to wash your hands with; it just might feel a bit harsh and refuse to bubble up.
+If you find an old bottle of liquid soap or natural artisan soap that smells off, throw it away to avoid skin irritation. |

 Is It Dangerous To Use An Expired Soap?

-The short answer is yes, but it is rarely because the “soap” itself has expired; it’s usually because the additives have gone rancid or changed chemically.
+The simple answer is YES, but it is rarely because the “soap” itself has expired; it’s usually because the additives have gone rancid or changed chemically.
 While bar soaps are generally “self-preserving” because they are alkaline and low-moisture, liquid soaps are not.

 Using a product with an expired preservative can lead to skin infections or inflammatory reactions.
 True soap (saponified oils) doesn’t “expire” in the way milk does, but the ingredients inside it have a shelf life.
 When those ingredients break down, they can become skin irritants.
+While expired soap may not be harmful, its effectiveness can diminish.
+If it seems off, it’s best to replace it.

 Risks of Using Expired Liquid Soap